udayapreethi/devops-commands/README.md

 ### **Working with Files & Commits**
 5. `git status` – Check the status of the working directory
 6. `git add [file]` / `git add .` – Add specific files or all changes to staging
-7. `git commit -m "message"` – Commit staged changes with a message
+7. `git commit -m "message"` – Commit staged changes with a messag

 ---